Poll: Americans concerned about running out of food

 Although many believe they will work in the coming months, unemployed Americans – those most likely to report running out of food – are not so optimistic.

-The COVID Impact Survey found that about a third of black and Hispanic Americans said that often or sometimes in the past 30 days the food purchased did not last and that there was not enough money for more, compared to about 1 in 10 White Americans who expressed themselves like this.
+The COVID Impact Survey found that nearly a third of African Americans and Hispanics said that often or sometimes in the past 30 days the food purchased did not last and that there was not enough money for more, compared to about 1 in 10 Americans whites who expressed themselves in this way.